-Liability for redeemable units represents the units in Senvest Master Fund, L.P., Senvest Israel Partners, L.P. and Senvest Cyprus Recovery Investment Partners, L.P.
+Liability for redeemable units represents the units in Senvest Master Fund, L.P., Senvest Israel Partners Master Fund, L.P. and Senvest Cyprus Recovery Investment Partners, L.P.
 Fund (the Funds or individually the Fund) that are not owned by the Company.
-Senvest Master Fund, L.P. and Senvest Israel Partners, L.P. have one class of units that may be redeemed as of the end of the first calendar quarter that occurs not less than one year after the date that such units were purchased and at the end of each calendar quarter thereafter.
-A second class may be redeemed as of the end of each calendar quarter thereafter.
-A third class may be redeemed as of the end of any calendar month; however, redemptions made within the first 24 months will be subject to a redemption fee of 3% to 5% which is payable to Senvest Master Fund, L.P. and Senvest Israel Partners, L.P.
+Senvest Master Fund, L.P. and Senvest Israel Partners Master Fund, L.P. have one class of units that may be redeemed as of the end of the first calendar quarter that occurs not less than one year after the date that such units were purchased and at the end of each calendar quarter thereafter.
+A second class may be redeemed as of the end of the first month that occurs not less than 25 months after the date such units were purchased and at the end of each calendar quarter thereafter.
+A third class may be redeemed as of the end of any calendar quarter; however, redemptions made within the first 24 months will be subject to a redemption fee of 3% to 5% which is payable to Senvest Master Fund, L.P. and Senvest Israel Partners Master Fund, L.P.
 In addition there are notice periods of 30 to 60 days that must be given prior to any redemption.
 Senvest Cyprus Recovery Investment Partners, L.P.
-Fund has units that cannot be redeemed for at least two years.
+Fund has units that cannot be redeemed until December 31, 2017.
 These units are recognized initially at fair value, net of any transaction costs incurred, and subsequently units are measured at the redemption amount.